National Cable & Telecommunications Ass'n v. Brand X Internet Services: Opinion of the court

 The case was accepted by the Supreme Court under the new title National Cable & Telecommunications Association v.
 Brand X Internet Services.
 The Supreme Court, in an unexpected act, decided to review the dispute not as a matter of precedent (as the Circuit Court did) but as a matter of judicial deference to the expertise of an administrative agency.
 In particular, the administrative law principle of Chevron deference dictates that when a statute passed by Congress instructs an agency like the FCC on how to regulate its field of expertise, if that statute was written in an ambiguous and open-ended fashion, this indicates that Congress intended the agency to exercise its expertise on a case-by-case basis.
 Subsequently, whenever an agency regulatory decision is challenged in court, judges should assume that agency personnel are experts on the topic and the best qualified to assess the issue at hand.
 Thus, judges should defer to the agency's expertise and not second-guess its decisions.

 Brand X argued that when the agency decision is clearly in error, Chevron deference should not apply.
 The company argued that Internet service should be classified as a "telecommunications service" under the 1996 Act, because this would subject all ISPs to the same regulations, thus leveling the playing field, while all would be considered common carriers with robust obligations to customers and to the public.

 The NCTA argued that the FCC's classification decision was correct because the 1996 Act defines "information service" as "the offering of a capability for generating, acquiring, storing, transforming, processing, retrieving, utilizing, or making available information via telecommunications, and includes electronic publishing", all of which could be used to describe cable modem Internet service.
-The NCTA was in favor of judicial deference toward the FCC's decision, arguing that the agency's regulators and not judges possessed the required expertise on the matter.
+The NCTA was in favor of judicial deference toward the FCC's decision, arguing that the agency's regulators, rather than judges, possessed the required expertise on the matter.